IselDrew/canvas-playground/README.md

 # Retro Snake Game

 This is an old fashioned snake game made with JavaScript and CanvasHTML.
-In latest versions I've tried to use OOP style instead of functional style.
+In latest versions I've tried to implement OOP style instead of functional style.

 ## Getting started